 Most recently, the addition of a community building with restrooms and a pavilion area will double as an amphitheater for future community festivals and events.
 A new parking lot adjacent to the facility doubled the available hard-surface parking stalls.
 While these beautification and improvement efforts have localized, neighborhood-specific impacts, they create healthy and family-friendly improvements desirable for attracting new members to the community.

 City-Wide Comprehensive Infrastructure Plan

-Recognizing the need for proactive measures to handle future growth, Robin’s city leaders also enlisted the professionals with Snyder & Associates to compile a comprehensive infrastructure report.
+Recognizing the need for proactive measures to handle future growth, Robin’s city leaders enlisted the professionals with Snyder & Associates to compile a comprehensive infrastructure report.
 This report developed a plan for short- and long-term infrastructure needs and created a step-by-step blueprint to guide the community going forward.

 At Snyder & Associates, we provide our clients with day-to-day services that are proactive, responsive, and cost-effective.
-We help communities plan responsibly for sustainable growth and we work diligently to nurture strong relationships, appreciate multiple perspectives, and respect the culture of each community we serve.
-Most important, we know it takes experienced, skilled professionals to hold the trusted position of municipal engineer.
+We help communities plan responsibly for sustainable growth and work diligently to nurture strong relationships, appreciate multiple perspectives, and respect the culture of each community we serve.
+Most importantly, we know it takes experienced, skilled professionals to hold the trusted position of municipal engineer.
 We have earned that trust with many cities and towns like Robins.